By JOHN GAAL, Ph.D.

-Since the early 2000s, I have had the honor and pleasure of working with researchers in Canada and the United States to help our members improve the physical aspects of safety on the job site (i.e., fall prevention, air nail gun improvements, ergonomics, etc.).
+Since the early 2000s, I have had the honor and pleasure of working with researchers in Canada and the U.S. assist our members in improving the physical aspects of safety on the job site (i.e., fall prevention, air nail gun improvements, ergonomics, etc.).
 We often utilized our joint Labor-management training centers to implement and/or improve related apprenticeship training to this end.

 CONSTRUCTION WORKERS SUFFER

-It is important to note that several recent reports in the U.S. have ranked the construction industry No. 1 when it comes to opioid abuse and suicide.
+It is important to note that several recent reports in the U.S. have ranked the construction industry #1 when it comes to opioids abuse and suicide.
 In what has been historically a male-dominated industry, it should come as no surprise that construction ranks where it does when considering factors such as daily exposure to dangers, chronic pain from repetitive motion, seasonal pay, etc.

 Sadly, the COVID-19 pandemic has exacerbated deaths within our communities.

 Let me be clear.
-This is not a union vs non-union issue, it is a human issue.
+This is not a union versus non-union issue.
+It is a human issue.